rishsol/Stock-Strength/README.md

 The results suggest that pure numerical analysis cannot be enough in determining whether a company is worth investing in.
 Human sentiment plays a major role in the values of corporations on the stock market.

+Please note: to use this code yourself, you must create your own IEX Cloud API account and obtain your own API token.
+Since I only have the free version, I can no longer access certain data points after a recent update in policy and only have a limited number of calls for data points I can access.

+API URL: https://cloud.iexapis.com/v1/stock/' + company + '/balance-sheet/1/shareholderEquity?token=TOKEN_HERE